 Access to IPP is restricted to users with a valid logon ID and password.
 Internal and external users must complete, sign, and submit an approved Administrative Resource Center Online Applications Access Request form.
 Customer users must submit a Certificate of Completion for the On-line Invoice Approver Training located on their ARC customer webpage, unless they are on the list of attendees that completed the training given during their customer conversion to IPP.
 The end user's signature indicates they are familiar with the Privacy Act information, security requirements, and will comply with computer security requirements established by Fiscal Service and ARC.
 The form defines the user's access specifications, which will allow the user to perform his/her duties in IPP.
-The user will receive an e-mail with a user id and one containing a temporary password from the Treasury UPS User Administration.
-Annually, FRB Boston sends a list of all IPP users in the Fiscal Service Admin Disburser Account for recertification.
-ARC reaches out to the customer agency IPP contact and returns the results to FRB Boston.
+The user will receive an e-mail with a user id and one containing a temporary password from the Fiscal Service Admin Disburser Account for recertification.
+ARC reaches out to the Customer Agency IPP contact and returns the results to FRB St. Louis.